akka/akka-persistence-jdbc/README.md

 ## New release
 The latest version is `v2.2.10` and breaks backwards compatibility with `v1.x.x` in a big way.
 New features:

-- It uses [Typesafe Slick](http://slick.typesafe.com/) as the database backend,
+- It uses [Typesafe/Lightbend Slick](http://slick.typesafe.com/) as the database backend,
   - Using the typesafe config for the Slick database configuration,
   - Uses HikariCP for the connection pool,
   - It has been tested against Postgres, MySQL and Oracle only,